7RU7H/CTFs/OS-ProvingGrounds/AuthBy/AuthBy-Writeup.md

 The time to live(ttl) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.
 ![ping](Screenshots/ping.png)

+Nmap returned anonymous access to the FTP server.
+A quick brute force of non encrypted FTP allows for both anonymous login and Administrative access to write files to the server.
 ![](hydraftp.png)
+## Default Password

+With the default password
 ```
 wget -r ftp://admin:admin@192.168.174.46/
 ```

+We can then crack the hash in .htpasswd used to restrict access on the web server
 ![](htpasswd.png)

+This just a MD5 hash
 ![](apache1hash.png)

+That leads to being able read and execute uploaded files from the FTP server in the root web directory that requires authentication.
 ![](hashcatcracked.png)

+Regardless of using an uncommon port to host a web server we can still access this in simplistic set of step discussed previously.
 ![](offseceliteforwebpage.png)

+Then uploading a webshell.
 ![](webadeshell.png)

 https://sushant747.gitbooks.io/total-oscp-guide/content/webshell.html

+I ran it into some issues that were easily fixed - it is just accessing the webshell page without providing data for the cmd to execute arbitrary commands on the webserver
 ![](nowebshellsadness.png)

+For the beyond root I decided to learn some PHP and cobble together my own webshell:
 ![](mademyownwebshellfromothers.png)

+The code is here to copy:
 ```php
 <html>
 <head>